dumpfheimer/olimpia_splendid_bi2_modbus_controller/README.md

 ### Temporary, crappy HowTo:

-1. Download and install Platform IO ( https://platformio.org/platformio-ide )
-2. Configure WiFi (copy fancoil_ctrl/src/configuration.example.h to fancoil_ctrl/src/confidguration.h and change values accordingly)
-3. Flash it on your ESP8266 (I used a D1 Mini lite; if you are using an other board, configure it in the platformio.ini accordingly)
+1. Configure, compile and flash Software (see [Software section](#SOFTWARE))
-4. Wire up the modbus converter (details will follow)
+2. Wire up the modbus converter (see [Wire Connections section](#Wire Connections))
-5. Connect the modbus devices
+3. Connect the modbus devices
-6. Put your Fan Coil into "Remote" Mode (check the manual, for me, I think, it was touching "-" and the fan "button" for 10s)
+4. Put your Fan Coil into "Remote" Mode (check the manual, for me, I think, it was touching "-" and the fan "button" for 10s)
-7. If needed, change the fan coil address
+5. If needed, change the fan coil address
-8. Register the fan coil address (see registering/unregistering)
+6. Register the fan coil address (see registering/unregistering)
-9. Change Fancoil Settings over http://CONTROLLER_IP/set?on=1
+7. Change Fancoil Settings over http://CONTROLLER_IP/set?on=1

 ### Controlling the fan coil over HTTP